parsariyahi/progature/README.md

-# progature
+# Progature: Python Programming Adventure Game
-Programming Adventure Game
+Welcome to the epic world of Progature! 🚀 It's not just a Python programming game; it's your ticket to an **RPG (Role-Playing Game)** adventure in the real life.

 ## Run the game
 first install requirements